chuckabox/imc-prosperity-4/readme.md

 A few other things we considered for algo trading this round:

 - We analyzed how much we were losing in long voucher positions due to theta decay.
 Chris found that the vouchers had a maximum annualized theta decay of 800 seashells, meaning that holding a voucher for a year — assuming no changes to the underlying or voucher structure — would result in an 800 seashell loss.
-He estimated that if we were fully long 200 vouchers, the daily loss due to theta would be approximately 430 seashells:
+He estimated that if we were fully long 200 vouchers, the daily loss due to theta would be approximately 430 seashells: $$\frac{800\ \text{seashells per year}}{365\ \text{days per year}} \times 1\ \text{day} \times 200\ \text{vouchers} \approx 430\ \text{seashells per day}$$ This loss was negligible compared to the 80k we were making in backtests.
-  $$
-  \frac{800\ \text{seashells per year}}{365\ \text{days per year}} \times 1\ \text{day} \times 200\ \text{vouchers} \approx 430\ \text{seashells per day}
-  $$ This loss was negligible compared to the 80k we were making in backtests.

 - Since we could hold up to 400 Volcanic Rocks and 200 of any voucher, if we went long two different vouchers, we could at best fully hedge two of them assuming each had a delta of 1.
 To keep things manageable and avoid messy edge cases, we capped all voucher positions at 80.
 This guaranteed that we could always fully hedge, greatly simplifying our delta hedging logic and making the delta-neutral strategy easy to implement.
 There was probably a better way to optimize this, but given the time constraints of the challenge, we felt this was a favorable trade-off.